 Well done guys!!
 I really do think that this is a project that could be a huge success!

 These two recent Portal 2 test chambers by Haypro (above) and [LJ] (below) shows off the dilapidated testing environment that many players of the game found memorable.

 Tyler (Legohaulic) built Chell and a companion cube from Portal 2 to go along with his Lego Atlas and P-Body.

 Matt De Lanoy (Pepa Quin) built the Red Team lineup from Valve’s Team Fortress 2.
 You can see more pictures of the individual characters on Flickr.

 Obvious Portal references aside, I was drawn to this ship by Jack McKeen (madLEGOman), because of the interesting shapes I saw in a thumbnail.
 The cockpit shape is really quite beautiful, even if it can’t actually fit a fig inside.
 It reminds me of a compound eye, as it’s covered in various facets.
 The angular engine pods contrast with the bulbous cockpit for an interesting build overall.

 While most of us have been busy playing Portal 2, Martin Latta (thire5) isn’t one to leave a great Valve game like Half-Life 2 behind!

 Chris McVeigh (powerpig) joins the Portal 2 fun with his take on Wheatley, everyone’s favorite talking ball on a track, wonderfully voiced by Stephen Merchant.
-(For the record, it’s hard picking a good Wheatley quote that isn’t a spoiler.)
-UPDATE: Chris has posted an instructions file compatible with LEGO Digital Designer, along with a helpful Continue reading →